 Classic-Blue is the Pantone Color Institute’s chosen colour of the year for 2020.
 A deep shade of blue conducive to introspection, it creates a feeling of refuge.

-Burgundy is a fall favourite, but this year the colour is taking on a variety of tints, from a muted Marsala to a more vivid red.
+Burgundy is a favourite, but this year the colour is taking on a variety of tints, from a muted Marsala to a more vivid red.
 Along similar but less classic lines, we’re seeing shades of eggplant and dark purple.
 Watch for it!

-This fall’s colour trends lend themselves to a cosy yet designed look and make for a soft and sensual ambiance.
+This season’s colour trends lend themselves to a cosy yet designed look and make for a soft and sensual ambiance.
 And there’s nothing easier (and more economical) than adding colour to transform a room into a cheerful and inspiring space.
 For some great ideas on how to transform your interior walls, visit here.

 “Good design is not what you see, but what you feel”Tristan Auer, Interior Architect